ipfs-inactive/docs/content/introduction/overview.md

 weight: 1
 ---

 Welcome!
 If you’re new to IPFS, you’ve come to the right place.
-This guide is intended to give you a thorough but quick overview of what IPFS is, how it works, and how to use it.
+Here is a quick overview of what IPFS is, how it works, and how to use it.

 ## IPFS is a distributed system for storing and accessing files, websites, applications, and data.